nicoespeon/sass-graph-viz/README.md

 Options:
-  -e, --exclude-externals  Omit files that are not under given target -s, --simple             Generate a simpler visualization (not recommended for complex graphs) -p, --port <port>        Port to use [3000]
+  -e, --exclude-externals  Omit files that are not under given target -l, --load-paths         Add directories to the sass load path -s, --simple             Generate a simpler visualization (not recommended for complex graphs) -p, --port <port>        Port to use [3000]
   -d, --debug              Output details for debugging purposes